What changes were proposed in this pull request?

 Apache Spark

 Spark is a unified analytics engine for large-scale data processing.
-It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
+It provides high-level APIs in Scala, Java, Python, and R (Deprecated), and an optimized engine that supports general computation graphs for data analysis.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, pandas API on Spark for pandas workloads, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for stream processing.

-GitHub Actions Build PySpark Coverage PyPI Downloads
+License Maven Central Java GitHub Actions Build PySpark Coverage PyPI Downloads

 Online Documentation